SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

    // prints "hello, world" and returns a value of 12 -> printWithoutCounting(string: "hello, world")
    << hello, world
-   // prints "hello, world" but does not return a value
+   // prints "hello, world" but doesn't return a value

 ..
 Rewrite the above to avoid bare expressions.
    Tracking bug is <rdar://problem/35301593>